NerdyDuck/NerdyDuck.CodedExceptions/README.md

 It also includes helper classes to create standardized HRESULT values compliant to Microsoft's usage of HRESULT.
 See [here](https://msdn.microsoft.com/en-us/library/cc231198.aspx) for more information.

 #### Platforms
-- .NET Standard 2.0 (netstandard2.0), both NerdyDuck.CodedExceptions and NerdyDuck.CodedExceptions.Configuration package.
+- .NET Standard 2.0 (netstandard2.0), to support .NET Framework (4.6.1 and up), .NET Core (2.0 and up), Mono (5.4 and up), and the Xamarin and UWP platforms.
-- .NET Framework 4.6.1 (net461) and up, NerdyDuck.CodedExceptions.Configuration package only.
+- .NET 5.0 (net5.0) and up.
 #### Languages
 The neutral resource language for all texts is English (en-US).
 Currently, the only localization available is German (de-DE).
 If you like to add other languages, feel free to send a pull request with the translated resources!